lucasbozdog/battleship_game_/README.md

-# Battleship_game
 # Battleship Terminal Game 🎯

 This is a simple turn-based Battleship game written in C++ for the terminal.
-It was developed as part of a school project and demonstrates core programming skills like:
+It was developed as part of a **team school project** and demonstrates core programming skills like:

 - Object-Oriented Programming (OOP)
 - File I/O and persistent game state